(zoe NIS a mide)

 Plasma: ~63 hours (range: 50 to 68 hours)

 Renal clearance decreases with decreased renal function.
 Marked renal impairment (CrCl less than 20 mL/minute) was associated with an increase in AUC of 35%.

 Partial seizures: Adjunct treatment of partial seizures in adolescents >16 years of age and adults with epilepsy

 Hypersensitivity to zonisamide, sulfonamides, or any component of the formulation

 Note: Although the FDA approved product labeling states this medication is contraindicated with other sulfonamide-containing drug classes, the scientific basis of this statement has been challenged.
 See “Warnings/Precautions” for more detail.

-Adolescents >16 years and Adults: Adjunctive treatment of partial seizures: Initial: 100 mg/day; dose may be increased to 200 mg/day after 2 weeks.
-Further dosage increases to 300 mg/day and 400 mg/day can then be made with a minimum of 2 weeks between adjustments, in order to reach steady state at each dosage level.
-Doses of up to 600 mg/day have been studied, however, there is no evidence of increased response with doses above 400 mg/day.
+Adjunctive treatment of partial seizures: Oral: Initial: 100 mg/day.
+Dose may be increased to 200 mg/day after 2 weeks.
+Further dosage increases to 300 mg and 400 mg/day can then be made with a minimum of 2 weeks between adjustments, in order to reach steady state at each dosage level.
+Doses of up to 600 mg/day have been studied, however, there is no evidence of increased response with doses >400 mg/day.
 Note: Doses of 300 mg/day and higher are associated with increased side effects.

-Elderly: Data from clinical trials is insufficient for patients >65 years; begin dosing at the low end of the dosing range.
+Data from clinical trials is insufficient for patients older than 65.
+Begin dosing at the low end of the dosing range.

 GFR ≥50 mL/minute: There are no dosage adjustments provided in the manufacturer’s labeling.
 However, slower titration and frequent monitoring are indicated in patients with renal disease; use with caution.